I love Italian food in the USA when done right, es I love Italian food in the USA when done right, especially when it involves pizza 🤌

 Beers at Hohokam

-The best beer deals we’ve found are cans of Lagunitas for $11.00 (as of 2022), and there’s a smaller stand in the middle of the stadium where there generally is no line to get these.
-It is so hard to justify paying that much for a beer but heck, some of the other ballparks are charging more of a premium than that!
+The best beer deals we’ve found are tall cans of Lagunitas and there’s a smaller stand in the middle of the stadium where there generally is no line to get these.
+It is so hard to justify paying a premium price for average beer but heck, some of the other ballparks charge a lot more than at Hohokam!

 Salt River Fields at Talking Stick